-Renters make up about 36 percent of the nation’s households, according to Pew Research.
+Renters made up about 34.6 percent of the nation’s households in the third quarter of 2021, according to Harvard University’s Joint Center for Housing Studies.
 And before any of those individuals signed on the dotted line, their potential new landlord likely did their due diligence and ran their credit.
 Before a lease agreement is finalized and a tenant is approved for a home or apartment, landlords will vet them to see if their credit history is free of any evictions, history of late or missing payments, or irresponsible credit habits that could make them a financial risk.

 For most landlords, a lower score could be the red flag that prevents you from making it to move-in day.
 Think of your credit score as the grade point average of your finances.
 Responsible financial habits like paying your credit card or debt payments on time and avoiding carrying a hefty balance month over month will translate to a higher score.
 But a late or missing payment, higher balance or too many new credit inquiries could set you up to fail.